-Transitioning at work policy
+Trans inclusion at work policy

-Introduction to the organisation, aims of policy and our statement of commitment
+What do we mean by trans inclusion, aims of policy and our statement of commitment

 Our staff and trustees commit to distributing, communicating and sharing this policy with our community (artists, freelancers, technicians etc) and with new staff and trustees via our induction processes.
 We will review this policy and staff and trustees will renew commitment to implementing it on an annual basis.

-This policy is about supporting transgender people and those transitioning at work.
+This policy is about supporting trans people and those transitioning at work.
 This policy is for Artsadmin staff and trustees, but there are links, resources and principles in this policy that apply to our work with artists, freelancers and others we collaborate with.

 What do we mean by safe and inclusive?

-Safety, comfort, dignity, respect, privacy, confidentiality, freedom of expression, equality of opportunity, amenities, reasonable adjustment
+Safety, comfort, dignity, respect, privacy, confidentiality, freedom of expression, equality of opportunity, amenities, reasonable adjustment.

 *Source: Stonewall research